 Published in The Irish Times, Wednesday 1st August 2012.

 BINCHY (Dalkey, Co.
 Dublin) - July 30, 2012, peacefully after a short illness, Maeve, dearly beloved wife and best friend of Gordon Snell, loving sister of Joan, William and the late Renie; very sadly missed by her much loved family and a wide circle of friends.
 Removal on Friday to the Church of the Assumption, Dalkey, arriving at 11.20am for 11.30am.
 Funeral Mass followed by a private cremation.
 House private.
 No flowers please.

 Donations, if desired, to Arthritis Ireland or the Irish Heart Foundation.

-One does not usually put a musical clip onto a Memorial, but in this particular instance, I do not think that Shaun Davey, Liam O'Flynn, Gearoid Grant, or the Irish National Youth Orchestra would object to the inclusion of the following item.
+One does not usually put a musical clip onto a Memorial, but in this particular instance, I do not think that the composer Shaun Davey, the soloist Liam O'Flynn, the conductor Gearoid Grant, or the Irish National Youth Orchestra would object to the inclusion of the following item.

 At Maeve's funeral, the noted Uilleann Piper Liam O'Flynn played the final movement of "The Brendan Voyage", which was one of her favourites.

 The piece describes the joyous finale of St. Brendan's little boat arriving at Newfoundland, having survived all that the North Atlantic Ocean could throw at it.

 The link underneath is to a YouTube clip.

 Liam O'Flynn is the soloist, on the conductor Gearoid Grant's left.